You are here

 Summary

-• Compared with the previous reporting period, the SMM recorded more ceasefire violations in Donetsk region and no ceasefire violations in Luhansk region.
+• Compared with the previous reporting period, the SMM recorded more ceasefire violations in Donetsk region and fewer in Luhansk region.

-• The SMM saw weapons in violation of the withdrawal lines on both sides of the contact line.
+• The SMM observed weapons in violation of withdrawal lines on both sides of the contact line, including some used as part of military-style parades in Donetsk and Luhansk cities.

 • Restrictions of the Mission’s access continued in all three disengagement areas.
-It was also restricted at checkpoints near Popasna, Verkhnoshyrokivske and in Staromykhailivka.*
+The SMM was also restricted in non-government-controlled areas at a checkpoint near Verkhnoshyrokivske and a border crossing point near Dovzhanske.*

 Ceasefire violations[1]

-In Donetsk region, the SMM recorded more ceasefire violations, including about 470 explosions, compared with the previous reporting period (about 180 explosions).
-The majority of ceasefire violations were recorded at southerly directions of Chermalyk (government-controlled, 31km north-east of Mariupol) and at southerly directions of Yasynuvata (non-government-controlled, 16km north-east of Donetsk).
+In Donetsk region, the SMM recorded more ceasefire violations, including about 450 explosions, compared with the previous reporting period (about 115 explosions).
+More than three fifths of ceasefire violations, including almost all of the explosions, were recorded at westerly directions of Horlivka (non-government-controlled, 39km north-east of Donetsk) and easterly directions of Kamianka (government-controlled, 20km north of Donetsk), including about 125 explosions near the Pumping Station near Vasylivka (non-government-controlled, 20km north of Donetsk).

 Disengagement areas[2]

-During the day on 28 February, positioned about 2km north of Petrivske (non-government-controlled, 41km south of Donetsk), the SMM heard three shots of small-arms fire at an assessed range of 1-2km south-south-west, assessed as outside the disengagement area.
-[3]
+Positioned close to the disengagement area near Petrivske (non-government-controlled, 41km south of Donetsk) during the day, the SMM heard nine shots of heavy-machine-gun fire at an assessed range of 1-3km west-south-west (assessed as outside the disengagement area and within 5km of its periphery).[3]

 Withdrawal of weapons